-Take for example is Olay’s Behind the Beauty and Beauty Behind the Music campaigns which feature behind-the-scenes footage and candid interviews with celebrities before they are ‘made-up and camera-ready’—just real people talking about their daily skin care routine.
+Take for example is Olay’s Behind the Beauty campaign which feature behind-the-scenes footage and candid interviews with celebrities before they are ‘made-up and camera-ready’—just real people talking about their daily skin care routine.

 But it is not enough for brands to be candid.
 They must also be good citizens.

 Millennials may be voracious consumers but they are not shallow.
 Nor are they selfish.
 In fact market research indicates that Millennials are 50% more likely to purchase from a company that supports a cause.
 And they LOVE brands that stand for more than the bottom line.